Mechanical stress induced by the polymerisation of an active gel near a surface: Additional results for finite compressibility.

 \section{Additional results for finite compressibility.}

-Fig.\ref{fig:stressmap} shows how the stress from a gel with finite compressibility extrapolates smoothly between the fully compressible and incompressible solutions as $\bar\chi=\chi/(2\eta k_d)$ increases, for a given value of the wavevector $q$.
+\appendixfigures Fig.\ref{fig:stressmap} shows how the stress from a gel with finite compressibility extrapolates smoothly between the fully compressible and incompressible solutions as $\bar\chi=\chi/(2\eta k_d)$ increases, for a given value of the wavevector $q$.
 When the friction coefficient is small, the fully compressible stress is dominated by second order contributions (\cref{eq:non-linear}).
 In order to properly compare the incompressible and fully compressible cases, we performed the same second order expansion for the incompressible limit as described in \cref{non_linear_derivations} in the fully compressible case.
 The equivalent of \cref{eq:non-linear} for incompressible gel are very lengthy and not given explicitly here.
 It exhibits a similar scaling $\propto q^3 u_q^2$. \cref{fig:scalings_nonlinear} display the analytical expressions for the incompressible and fully compressible stresses as a function of $q$, together with the numerical simulations using FEM for varying compressibility.
-This lets us appreciate that finite compressibility affectsis more appearent for large wavevectors $q h_0\gg1$.
+This shows that finite-compressibility effects become more apparent at large wavevectors $q h_0\gg1$.